by Tony Harris • December 5, 2022

-There are many free and commercial options available to improve API security within your business.
+There are many free and commercial options available to improve REST API security within your business.
 Just a few of these are security testing frameworks, OWASP and API management platforms.

 API security testing frameworks are commonly open-source, or you can use open-source tools to build your own.
 Developers have built these as solutions for regular testing of your API.

 It is often necessary to test your API for vulnerabilities or potential problems.
 Some common tests used for this purpose are fuzz testing, injection testing and penetration testing.
 These can help discover a potential for DDoS attacks (Distributed Denial of Service), as well as injection attacks, XSS attacks and CSRF attacks, among others.
-They can either determine what response the web service will make to such an attack or reveal poor coding that would enable loss of data.
+They can either determine what response the web service will make to such an attack or reveal poor coding that would enable the loss of data.

 One example of this in action is the Metasploit framework.
-Metasploit offers a penetration testing software for APIs.
-It is open-source, meaning that you can view the source code on GitHub and use the free version.
+Metasploit offers penetration testing software for APIs.
+It is open-source, meaning you can view the source code on GitHub and use the free version.
 Alternatively, you can use Metasploit Pro.

 OWASP, the Open Web Application Security Project, is a top resource for any company managing APIs.
 Besides an incredible knowledge base, OWASP offers various services to help with security.

 OWASP offers testing guides, an Application Security Verification Standard (ASVS) as a framework for better API security and much more.
 All of this is open-source.